-Now that I was intrigued, I did a Google search: wonch leppard ontario murder.
+Now I was intrigued, so I did a Google search: wonch leppard ontario murder.
 In the list appeared

 images.ourontario.ca/ghpl/1118693/dataA woman and four children burned to death. ...
 Mr. Wonch is an industrious man who has lived on the Mill road some time, his wife a kind ...
 Irish woman, daughter of J. Leppard, near Markdale, Grey Co., and four children comprised the family.